Communication: Computer

 Computer communication concerns the exchange of data between computers and similar devices.
 For this to be possible, the devices have to be connected through a transmission system that forms a network between them.
-To access the transmission system, a transmitter is required to send messages and a receiver is required to receive them.
-For example, a personal computer may use a modem as a transmitter to send information to a server through the public telephone network as the transmission system.
+A transmitter is needed to send messages and a receiver is needed to receive them.
+A personal computer may use a modem as a transmitter to send information to a server through the public telephone network as the transmission system.
 The server may use a modem as its receiver.
 To transmit the data, it has to be converted into an electric signal.
 Communication channels used for transmission are either analog or digital and are characterized by features like bandwidth and latency.

-There are many different forms of computer networks.
+There are many forms of computer networks.
 The most commonly discussed ones are LANs and WANs.
-LAN stands for local area network, which are computer networks within a limited area, usually with a distance of less than one kilometer.
-For example, connecting two computers within a home or an office building is a form of LAN.
-This can happen using a wired connection, like Ethernet, or a wireless connection, like WiFi.
+LAN stands for local area network, which is a computer network within a limited area, usually with a distance of less than one kilometer.
+This is the case when connecting two computers within a home or an office building.
+LANs can be set up using a wired connection, like Ethernet, or a wireless connection, like Wi-Fi.
 WANs, on the other hand, are wide area networks that span large geographical regions, like the internet.
-They may use several intermediate connection nodes to link the different endpoints.
-Further types of computer networks include PANs (personal area networks), CANs (campus area networks), and MANs (Metropolitan area networks).
+Their networks are more complex and may use several intermediate connection nodes to transfer information between endpoints.
+Further types of computer networks include PANs (personal area networks), CANs (campus area networks), and MANs (metropolitan area networks).